 Many ideas were discussed as to how the tidal creek and ponds would be constructed, as well as how the ponds might be connected.
 Several ideas were discussed which includes the following: 1) digging pre-fill, 2) digging post-fill, 3) using a marsh buggy to create controlled ruts post-fill, and 4) allowing for natural connectivity.
-The project team decided that the main tidal creek would be excavated to a -7 foot elevation based on GeoEngineers report and settlement calculations of the marsh creation fill.
-The project team also decided that the connection between ponds would consist of marsh buggy tracks, which would allow water movement once the sheetpile structure is removed in year 3.
+The project team decided that the main tidal creek would be to excavate pre-fill to a -7 foot elevation based on GeoEngineers report and settlement calculations of the marsh creation fill.
+The project team also decided that the connection between ponds would consist of marsh buggy tracks after the marsh creation area reaches design elevation, which would allow water movement once the sheetpile structure is removed in year 3.
 Any ponds that aren't connected with tracks would remain isolated until natural tidal creeks form in the marsh creation area.

 Ultimately, the project team decided to have 13 ponds, approximately one acre in size, and spaced at about 1000 feet apart.
 The tidal creek connects to the southwest corner of the marsh creation area and connects to 3 centrally located ponds; which is 3,275 linear feet.
-The three ponds then connect to additional 8 ponds via tracks from the marsh buggy and the remaining 2 ponds are not connected via marsh buggy tracks to the tidal creek.
+The three ponds then connect to additional 8 ponds via tracks from the marsh buggy and the remaining 2 ponds are not connected to the tidal creek.
 Figure 9 shows the Tidal creek and tidal pond layout within the project area.